yeykawb/consid_dbt/README.md

 - `dbt` to transform data.
 We’ll also mock EL with Python scripts and the `dbt seed` command.
 - An official `PostgreSQL` image as our open-source relational database (mock-DWH).
 Easiest to setup with `dbt` as it has an official provider.
 - `DBeaver` as database UI.
 Other options could be `psql` (CLI), `adminer` or `pgAdmin`.
+- `Metabase` as our open-source, free and self-hosted on Docker visualization tool.

 What we won’t use:

 - An orchestrator/workflow scheduler.
-Examples of this would be the paid dbt Cloud offering, Azure Data Factory, Airflow, Prefect, Dagster, Cron jobs, Kestra, Databricks workflows.
+Examples of this would be the paid `dbt Cloud` offering, `Azure Data Factory`, `Airflow`, `Prefect`, `Dagster`, `Cron jobs`, `Kestra`, `Databricks workflows`.
 We won’t use this because they either cost money or are too complex to setup properly for a local project.
-In a real-life scenario, most probably as a consultant, dbt Cloud would be used.
+In a real-life scenario, most probably as a consultant, `dbt Cloud` would be used.
+I might add open-source `Dagster` in the future.
 - `git` can be added whenever you want.

 Prerequisites to follow along:

-- `Docker`
+- `Docker Desktop`

-# Init
+# 2️⃣ Init

 Open a terminal and create a folder that our project will live in.
-Change into that directory and start the docker initialization.
+Change into that directory and start the Docker initialization.
 This will create three files for us, and we will overwrite two of them.
 We will get a `.dockerignore` file for free.

 ```bash
 mkdir consid_dbt && \